 - Annulment: An annulment is a legal decree that the marriage was invalid from its inception.
 When you obtain an annulment, it is as if the marriage never existed.
 In Oklahoma, annulments are granted only for specific cases, such as fraud.

 - Automatic Temporary Injunctions: These are orders that will prohibit you and your spouse from doing certain things (such as wasting assets) while your divorce is in process.
 These go into effect the day you file for divorce or the day you are served and receive notice of them.

-- Contempt: Used to refer to Indirect Contempt which is the willful violation of a valid court order.
+- Contempt: More correctly known as Indirect Contempt of Court which is the willful violation of a valid court order.